Maintaining the relevance of your attribution framework

 Remember, there are a lot of different ad environments (in-app, social, mobile web, even OS), which might affect the different data that gets pulled in.
 However, if you take into account human behavior, ad environment and how users interact with your ads should be your topmost concern.

 Secondly, let’s look at measurement method updates, starting with changes in the data sources.
-These are changes that occur in the data that’s being fed into your measurement platform.
+These are changes that occur in the data that’s being fed into your mobile measurement platform.

 For example, let’s say Instagram now has sale ads, where purchases can be made in Instagram.
 This might directly affect social’s valuation as conversions can now happen in the channel.